 The de-coupling by Trump Administration and the future

-It is only now that Donald Trump has finally understood that Chinese are not graven in their image they have created and along with Russia, both constitute a threat to American power.
+It is only now that Donald Trump has finally understood that the Chinese are not graven in the image they have created and along with Russia, both constitute a threat to American power.

-This is why we see that the ongoing US-China trade war, Trump’s restrictions on Chinese immigration to the US from 2020 are nothing but steps of a serious de-coupling and re-adjustment starting up.
+This is why we see that the ongoing US-China trade war and Trump’s restrictions on Chinese immigration to the US from 2020 are nothing but steps of a serious de-coupling and re-adjustment starting up.

-The recent literature emerging fro China like an essay called “The Chinese Reassessment of Interdependence” by Julian Gewirtz asserts that if Trump is determined to disentangle China from the global supply chains, then, Xi Jinping too is determined to break the US chokehold on technology.
+The recent literature emerging from China like an essay called “The Chinese Reassessment of Interdependence” by Julian Gewirtz asserts that if Trump is determined to disentangle China from the global supply chains, then, Xi Jinping to is determined to break the US chokehold on technology.

-As the de-coupling is inevitable now, India will suffer the collateral damages.
-In the post COVID world, Hong Kong will emerge as a new game changer between US and China because the rivalry, which till now was purely material between the two, is shifting now to the ideological realm, where the US has condemned the Chinese assaults on human freedoms.
+As the de-coupling is inevitable now, India will suffer collateral damages.
+In the post-COVID world, Hong Kong will emerge as a new game changer between US and China because the rivalry, which till now was purely material between the two, is shifting now to the ideological realm, where the US has condemned the Chinese assaults on human freedoms.

-The reason being that Hong Kong remains the bastion of capitalism of the West in the East because many in the US had looked at Honk Kong as a statue of liberty, holding a torch of freedom and democracy, for those who enter China, thus it is an assault on American beliefs.
+The reason is that Hong Kong remains the bastion of capitalism of the West in the East because many in the US had looked at Hong Kong as a statue of liberty, holding a torch of freedom and democracy, for those who enter China, thus it is an assault on American beliefs.

 This divergence could become the seed of a new Cold War of the 21st century.